-Independent Retailer Month, a month-long celebration in July that encourages everyone to shop locally and highlights the positive economic and social impact that independent retailers make, at the local, national, and global levels.
+Independent Retailer Month, is a month-long celebration in July that encourages everyone to shop locally.
+It highlights the positive economic and social impact that independent retailers make, at the local, national, and global levels.

 The month is designed to build support for small businesses and allow them to compete with big-box stores on a more even playing field.
 This means choosing to shop at neighborhood corner shops, mom-and-pop stores, and other independent retailers, so they can grow and stay resilient.

 However, post-COVID recovery, inflation, and gas price hikes continue to stifle their growth.
-Some 51% of local retailers are worried that skyrocketing inflation could force them to shut down their businesses, while only 36% of retailers have fully recovered, generating the same monthly income they earned before COVID.
+Some 51% of local retailers are worried that skyrocketing inflation could force them to shut down their businesses.
+In comparison, only 36% of retailers have fully recovered, generating the same monthly income they earned before COVID.

-This month is an excellent opportunity to highlight small businesses and their contributions to the local economy.
+This month is an excellent opportunity to highlight small businesses’ contributions to the local economy.
 Make it a priority to shop local this month, and avoid the big box stores throughout July.

 The official Independent Retailer Month website has some great resources for small businesses, including an idea bank for different promotions they can run this month.
 Some of the ideas include: